overwolf/overwolf.github.io/docs/api/overwolf-benchmarking.md

 Parameter | Type     | Description                                                                                        |
 ----------| ---------| -------------------------------------------------------------------------------------------------- |
 callback  | function | Returns with the result                                                                            |

+#### More info

+Note that the some functions in the benchmarking API requires Overwolf to have Administrative permissions, and should they be missing, the callback will return 'Permissions Required'.

+You will then have to ask the app user for permissions and according to the user’s choice, call [requestPermissions](#requestpermissionscallback).

+It is then necessary to call the requested function (for example, requestProcessInfo) again.

 ## onHardwareInfoReady